Doisy College of Health Sciences Secures First Endowed Professorship in Its History

 Saint Louis University’s Doisy College of Health Sciences recently announced the establishment of the college’s first endowed professorship.
 The Sr. Mary Imelda Pingel Endowed Professorship in Physical Therapy was generously made possible by a $500,000 gift to the college from an anonymous donor.

 SLU was among the first Jesuit institutions to offer a degree in physical therapy and continues to have a one of the nation’s highly ranked programs.
 Since its founding in 1933, the program in physical therapy has a long history of education and leadership.
 Pingel was the department’s founding chairperson and, through her tireless efforts, formed the foundation of physical therapy at SLU.

 Pingel, a Franciscan Sister of Mary, became the director of the physical therapy

-program after earning her bachelor's degree in physical in 1942 and pursuing clinical
+program after earning her bachelor's degree in physical therapy in 1942 and pursuing

-work at the Firmin Desloge Hospital - now SSM Health Saint Louis University Hospital.
+clinical work at the Firmin Desloge Hospital - now SSM Health Saint Louis University

-While working in the clinical setting, Pingel treated patients suffering from polio
+Hospital.
+While working in the clinical setting, Pingel treated patients suffering

 Pingel died at age 95 in 2006 and colleagues credited her with laying the foundation for the program's success.